Flordon: Geography

-Flordon falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of South Norfolk.

-Nearby Taswood Lakes operate as a set of public fisheries close to the village, the lakes are mainly used for fishing for Carp.
+Taswood Lakes operate as a set of public fisheries close to the village; the lakes are mainly used for fishing for carp.

 St. Michael's Church

-Flordon's parish church is dedicated to Saint Michael and was largely rebuilt in the nineteenth century on the site of previous worship.
+Flordon's parish church is dedicated to Saint Michael and was largely rebuilt in the Nineteenth Century.
+St. Michael's is located within the village on St. Michael's View and has been Grade II listed since 1959.

+St. Michael's was likely once one of Norfolk's round-tower churches and was heavily restored in the Victorian era.

 Rainthorpe Hall

 Rainthorpe Hall is located within the Parish of Flordon and was built in its current form in the late sixteenth century by the lawyer Thomas Baxter.
 Today, the hall is a Grade I listed building and is on the Register of Historic Parks and Gardens of Special Historic Interest in England.

 Amenities

 Tas Valley Mushrooms is based within the parish.

 Hethersett and Tas Cricket Club play their home games within the parish boundaries and field four men's teams and one women's team.
-The First XI competes in the Norfolk Cricket Alliance's Division One, and were placed in second place in the 2022 season.
+The first XI competes in the Norfolk Cricket Alliance's Division One and were placed in second place in the 2022 season.